Anthony Daniels: 2015–2019: Star Wars sequel trilogy

 Daniels also appeared as C-3PO in 2017's The Last Jedi, and 2019's The Rise of Skywalker, the last two instalments of the Skywalker saga.
+While the former received praise from critics and was the highest-grossing film of 2017, the latter received mixed reviews.
 He filmed several scenes for the sequel trilogy at Pinewood Studios.
-During the filming of the Casino sequence inThe Last Jedi, Daniels was involved in Droid School and helped the waiter droid actors.
-During the filming of the Rise of Skywalker, Daniels suggested to Abrams that C-3PO should be given a "meaningful end".
+During the filming of the Casino sequence in The Last Jedi, Daniels was involved in Droid School and helped the waiter droid actors.
+In a 2017 article, he said he thought about retiring but would not.
+Sandstorms in Jordan made filming scenes for The Rise of Skywalker difficult for Daniels.
+He suggested to Abrams that C-3PO should be given a "meaningful end".
 Abrams said to Daniels, "not on my watch."
 This suggestion was not materialised and the character ultimately survived.
-Daniels was featured in the 2020 documentary, The Skywalker Legacy.
+Daniels' last day of filming took place on Monday 28 January 2019 and finished with a speech from Abrams before Daniels gave one of his "third ending".
+He was featured in the 2020 documentary, The Skywalker Legacy.
+The documentary included interviews with the cast of the original trilogy as well as the cast (including Daniels) and crew of The Rise of Skywalker.

 Prior to the release of The Rise of Skywalker, Daniels was asked how he would describe C-3PO.
 He replied, "A teller of truth.
 He’s the observer.
 He’s the objective eye."
 He also said that, "It was great to see C-3PO have real purpose."
-Although The Rise of Skywalker concluded the Skywalker saga, Daniels' involvement with the franchise would continue.
+Daniels insisted that his character is not cowardly and is aware what danger is about.
+When discussing The Force Awakens, Daniels said that due to C-3PO being "programmed to make people feel comfortable", the character would opt for a quiet life over space travel, battles and drama he does not like.
+When discussing The Last Jedi, he said C-3PO's role is to act "as a little foil to all the drama that happens".
+In an interview about the Star Wars: In Concert tour for Star Wars Insider, he included Rey's theme as one of his favourite pieces from the franchise saying “[The theme] absolutely captures Rey's youthfulness".
+The Rise of Skywalker concluded the Skywalker saga however, Daniels' involvement with the franchise would continue.